vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/055/02_pra_ye.md

 *viyotrī́-, but -tár- forms can serve for fem. as well, esp. as an attributive (so better tr.

 “they (the dawns) as discriminators …”).
-As pointed out in the publ. tr., the dawns “discriminate” because they separate night and day.
+As pointed out in the published translation, the dawns “discriminate” because they separate night and day.
 Oldenberg has a clever, but I think ultimately incorrect, suggestion that instead of uchā́n we should read *yuchā́n to √yu ‘separate’, providing an etymological figure ví … *yuchā́n viyotā́raḥ, exactly parallel to vidhātā́ro ví … dadhuḥ in the flg. pāda.
 (Oldenberg seems also to consider only to reject this idea.)
 The grammatical identity of rurucanta is unclear.
 Lubotsky calls it a pf. subjunctive, and Geldner and Thieme (Plusq.
 46) interpr. it as hortative.
 But the zero-grade would be anomalous for a subjunctive.
 Kümmel (430-31) takes it rather as an injunctive, although he does not see a clear injunctive context (though generell-erwähnende Funktion seems possible).
-I also interpr. it as injunctive, in the publ. tr. with preterial sense, though “shine” would work as well in context.
+I also interpr. it as injunctive, in the published translation with preterial sense, though “shine” would work as well in context.